HelpMe-Pls/Life-Engineering/Tips & Tools/IELTS 7.5.md

 - ==Spend no more than 2 minutes for each answer.== Move on quickly if you don't find an answer.
 - ==Practice reading in chunks== rather than word by word.
 - Focus on first/last sentences of paragraphs.
-- Always read the passage first, *except* for these:
+- Always read the passage first, *except* for TFNG.
-	- TFNG
-	- Matching (headings/paragraphs)
-	- Fill in the blank
 ### TFNG
 - Don't make assumptions based on general knowledge or let previous answers influence your judgment.
 - Aim to complete this task within a 10-minute window.